vasilisvg/web-materials/posts/03-are-there-truths-in-webdesign.md

 ---
 episode: 3
-title: Are there truths in webdesign?
+title: Are there truths in web design?
-description: In which waste an hour before making an obvious conclusion.
+description: In which we waste an hour before coming to an obvious conclusion.
 audio: /sound/WM003-design-truths.mp3
 audiolength: 28523289 #mandatory, size in bytes!
 No idea how to do this in Eleventy )-:
 duration: 00:35:43 #mandatory, duration in hh:mm:ss